BLAST-WarpX/warpx/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature
+about: Suggest a new feature or enhancement.
-title: ''
 labels: [enhancement]
-assignees: ''
 ---

 **What is the context that is prompting you to request a new feature?**